pchen50/SLOmotion/docs/performance_writeup.md

 DELETE FROM movie_ratings
 WHERE id = 439826 (this is the movie rating id that we got from the first select query)
 ```
-This took 4 ms
-Overall the whole endpoint took 47 ms
+This took 4 ms. Overall the whole endpoint took 47 ms

 ## endpoint 11 POST /watchlist/{user_id}/{movie_id}/{user2_id}/comment post a comment onto a existing movie rating
 This also has 2 queries